Skip to main content

 People

-How does your organization engage with cloud providers to develop capabilities and services?
+How does your organisation engage with cloud providers to develop capabilities and services?

 Minimal Interaction with Cloud Providers:

-The relationship with cloud providers is transactional, limited to accessing their services without any significant contact or support from their account or technical teams.
+The relationship with cloud providers is transactional, brokered through a third party, and limited to accessing their services without any significant direct contact or support from their account or technical teams.

-Some basic support services from cloud providers are utilized, such as occasional technical assistance or access to standard documentation and resources.
+Some basic support services from cloud providers are utilised, such as occasional technical assistance or access to standard documentation and resources.

 Regular Interaction and Support: